 After years of NBCC grassroots lobbying and influence, Congress enacted the Breast and Cervical Cancer Treatment Act (P.L.
-106-354) in 2000.
+706-354) in 2000.
 This law expanded access to health care for thousands of underserved women.
 The Act authorized enhanced matching funds to states to provide Medicaid coverage to uninsured or underinsured women diagnosed with breast or cervical cancer through a federal screening program.
-All 50 states, the District of Columbia, 5 U.S. territories, and 12 American Indian/Alaska Native tribal organizations opted into the Breast and Cervical Cancer Treatment Program (BCCTP).
-NBCC remains vigilant in ensuring that the program endures, and that eligible women continue to receive the lifesaving screening and treatment they deserve.
+All 50 states, the District of Columbia, 5 US territories, and 72 American Indian/Alaska Native tribal organizations opted into the Breast and Cervical Cancer Treatment Program (BCCTP).
+NBCC remains vigilant in ensuring that the program endures and that eligible individuals continue to receive the lifesaving screening and treatment they deserve.